 The AMGA Single Pitch Instructor (SPI) Program teaches climbing instructors to proficiently facilitate and instruct the sport of rock climbing in a single pitch setting.
 The SPI is the only internationally recognized single pitch climbing instructor certification program in the United States.
 It was developed to fit in the AMGA Rock program.

 - It significantly improves the instructor’s skill sets and integrates into the next level of training, the AMGA Rock Instructor Course.

 - The program is for current, active rock climbers who have a real desire to teach rock climbing to novices in a single pitch setting.

 - The SPI Course is a 27-hour training course that normally runs as three consecutive nine-hour days or day classes with evening sessions.

-- The SPI Assessment is a minimum of 16 hours run over a two-day period.
+- The SPI Exam is a minimum of 16 hours run over a two-day period.

 - Certification lasts for three years as long as the candidate keeps current AMGA Membership and First Aid Certification.

-- Taking any higher level AMGA Course also recertifies the SPI certification for another three years.
+- Taking any higher level AMGA Course (like the Rock Guide Course) also re-certifies the SPI certification for another three years.

 - You are a Professional Member of the AMGA

 - You have a genuine interest in rock climbing and instructing novices on single pitch crags